 Mary Eliza Guild continued to own 146 Marlborough.
-From the early 1890s, she and Chester Guild had lived in an apartment at the Hotel Guildford at 220 Clarendon.
-He died in April of 1895 and she continued to live there until about 1905, when she moved to the Hotel Vendôme.
-She continued to lease 146 Marlborough to others..
+From the early 1890s, she and Chester Guild had lived in an apartment at the Hotel Guilford (Guildford) at 220 Clarendon.
+He died in April of 1895 and she continued to live there until about 1905, when she moved to the Hotel Vendome.
+She continued to lease 146 Marlborough to others.

 By the 1896-1897 winter season, 146 Marlborough was the home and medical office of Dr. Marshall H. Bailey, a physician and later the first medical advisor to Harvard.
 He previously had lived and maintained his offices at 757 Tremont.
 Dr. Webber continued to maintain his medical offices at 146 Marlborough with Dr. Bailey.

 By the 1898-1899 winter season, 146 Marlborough was the home of S. Antoinette (Nettie) (Walker) Laine, the wife of Oliver Whitcomb Laine.
 They previously had lived at 23 St. James.
-Nettie Laine appears to have been living alone and to have operated 146 Marlborough as a lodging house.
+Nettie Laine appears to have been living alone; she operated 146 Marlborough as a lodging house.

 By the 1900-1901 winter season, 146 Marlborough was the home of Nellie J. (Mackin) Bray, the widow of William Edward Bray, who also probably operated it as a lodging house.
 She previously had lived at 478 Columbus.
 She continued to live at 146 Marlborough during the 1902-1903 season.